Image: freebird7977 / stock.adobe.com

 - 2019: Average increase of 1%.
-Because Maine’s reinsurance program was approved and implemented, Anthem rejoined the exchange as of 2019 (Anthem had left the exchange at the end of 2017 due to the Trump administration’s decision to end federal funding for CSR; Anthem continued to offer individual market coverage in Maine in 2018, but only off-exchange).
+Because Maine’s reinsurance program was approved and implemented, Anthem rejoined the exchange as of 2019.
 The Maine Bureau of Insurance had insurers file two sets of rates for 2019: One based on the assumption that the reinsurance program would be implemented, and the other based on the assumption that it wouldn’t.
 The rate filings are available via SERFF, and the Bureau of Insurance included the SERFF filing number for each insurer.
 The Maine Bureau of Insurance posted an overview of the state’s new reinsurance program.
 At ACA Signups, Charles Gaba calculated a weighted average rate increase of 1% for Maine’s individual market for 2019.
-It’s noteworthy that Community Health Options’ rate filing indicated that 5 percentage points of their rate increase was due to the repeal of the individual mandate penalty after the end of 2018, and another 5 percentage points was due to the Trump Administration’s new rules expanding access to short-term plans and association health plans.
+It’s noteworthy that Community Health Options’ rate filing indicated that 5 percentage points of their rate increase were due to the repeal of the individual mandate penalty after the end of 2018, and another 5 percentage points were due to the Trump administration’s new rules expanding access to short-term plans and association health plans.
 So without those changes, CHO would have implemented a significant rate decrease instead of a slight rate increase.

 - 2020: Average rate decrease of about 1.6%.
 Maine regulators approved average rate decreases for Anthem and Harvard Pilgrim, and a slight increase for CHO.
 Initially, all three insurers had proposed modest rate increases, but they revised their filings in July 2019, with Anthem and Harvard Pilgrim proposing rate decreases instead, which were approved by state regulators.

-Maine residents were able to start enrolling in expanded Medicaid in early 2019, and more than 13,000 people had done so by March 2019 — but that had increased to 73,000 two years later, due in part to the impact of the COVID pandemic.
+Maine residents were able to start enrolling in expanded Medicaid in early 2019, and more than 13,000 people had done so by March 2019 — but that had increased to nearly 85,000 by late 2021, due in part to the impact of the COVID pandemic.
 Some of those new Medicaid enrollees likely had income between 100% and 138% of the federal poverty level and enrolled in QHPs through the exchange during open enrollment in the fall of 2018, but subsequently switched to Medicaid.